andrescorrada/ground-truth-problems-in-business/competitions/StanfordHAIAIAuditChallenge/README.md

 The safety engineer and the philosopher face the same "last mile verification" problem.
 They must both evaluate noisy judges without the benefit of the ground truth.
 GroundSeer(tm) is one way to mitigate this problem.
+The main app in this submission is MappingYourAIAlarm.nb.
+Our submission
-It is one example of a class of algorithms that need much more research - algebraic evaluators of noisy AI judges.
-Our submission is also a call to the curious inventors of the World to explore this "new" approach.
+is also a call to the curious inventors of the World to explore this "new" approach.

 The resources in this repository should allow anyone in the World curious about algebra and AI safety to explore this approach.
-The core of that exploration is an initial app - MappingYourAIAlarm.nb.
+The core of that exploration is an initial app - MappingYourAIAlarm.nb that shows one of the many advantages of distribution-free evaluators.
+They can alarm on their own failure.
+This makes them useful for AI safety.
+Their use of algebraic, not real numbers, gives them an important edge over evaluators that use probability distributions.
+Using an understanding this app will help clarify the advantages and limitations of our approach.

 All the code in this repository is written in Mathematica.
 This platform for the Wolfram Language is perfect for our task.
-Mathematica neatly integrates the data, programming and algebraic aspects of our new way for evaluating noisy AI judges.
+Mathematica neatly integrates the data, programming and algebraic aspects of this new way for evaluating noisy AI judges.
 Anybody with access to a RaspberryPi can execute and experiment with this code.
 We hope they do.